Vegetarian's Japan Guide

-Traveling further south from Seta no Karahashi Bridge (a bridge that appeared in many historical events) in Ōtsu City in Shiga Prefecture, you will find Ishiyama-dera (石山寺).
-It is a temple with a long history constructed under the order of Emperor Shōmu (聖武天皇) in 761.
-The temple, established by a revered monk called Ryōben Sōjō (良弁僧正), is one of the three Kannon sanctuaries in the Heian period (the other two are Kyoto‘s Kiyomizu-dera (清水寺) and Nara‘s Hase-dera (長谷寺)).
-Another title earned by the temple is the 13th temple of the 33 Saigoku Kannon Pilgrimage.
+Traveling further south from Seta no Karahashi Bridge (a bridge that appeared in many historical took place) in Ōtsu City, you will find Ishiyama-dera (石山寺).
+The temple is one of the three Kannon sanctuaries in the Heian period (the other two are Kyoto‘s Kiyomizu-dera (清水寺) and Nara‘s Hase-dera (長谷寺)).
+Another title earned by the temple is the 13th holy site of the 33 Saigoku Kannon Pilgrimage.
+Moreover, the temple built on the wollastonite offers natural scenery beyond words.
+It is filled with gorgeous seasonal flowers that the locals also call it the Temple of Flowers.
+Especially from mid-November to early December, it is one of the best fall foliage hunting spots in the southern Shiga Prefecture.

 Ishiyama-dera’s History

 The story goes all the way back to the time when the big Buddha statue in Tōdai-ji (東大寺) in Nara was being curved.
-At the time, to complete the statue, gold was required.
-And Ryōben’s job was to find the gold.
-Having trouble finding it, he went to pray to the Zaō Gongen (蔵王権現) in Mt.
+At the time, gold was required to complete the statue.
+Having trouble finding the gold, Ryōben prayed to the Zaō Gongen (蔵王権現) in Mt.
 Yoshino (吉野山).

 The oracle he received from Zaō Gongen was as follows: at the south of Lake Biwa, there is a mountain where the Kannon Bodhisattva appears.
 If you pray there, your problem will be resolved.

-Following what was told, he built a hut and enshrined Emperor Shōmu’s Cintāmaṇicakra (如意輪観音) and prayed.
+Following what was told, Ryōben built a hut and enshrined Emperor Shōmu’s Cintāmaṇicakra (如意輪観音) and prayed.
 Soon after, gold was mined from Mutsu Province (陸奥国), the current Fukushima Prefecture.

 Hearing the news, Emperor Shōmu wanted his Cintāmaṇicakra statue to be returned to Nara.
 However, the statue seemed to have its own will.
 Because no matter how hard they tried, they just couldn’t move it!